Contribute to Pingouin#

 Setting up a development environment#

 Pingouin uses uv for fast dependency management.
-To set up a local development environment, first clone the repository and then install the package in editable mode with the test dependencies:
+To set up a local development environment, first clone the repository and then install the package in editable mode with all development dependencies (testing, linting, pre-commit):

 $ git clone https://github.com/raphaelvallat/pingouin.git